 Aside from the various customs, religion has had a significant influence on Asian artworks over the years, and is an important feature of famous Asian art.

 1. Cultural Identity Expressed through Spiritual Art

 One reason why is Asian art important is because it has many religious imageries mentioned within it.
 Famous Asian art showcases sculptures of gods, popular within Buddhism.
 In 2013 I was very fortunate to have the opportunity to visit The Reclining Buddha of Wat Pho, Bangkok, Thailand, and make an offering of Gold Leaf to one of the statues there.

 While the economic effects of colonialism in Asia influenced their approach to art greatly, the present narratives of artworks still have traces of the century’s old characteristics of art.
 The spirituality of art is evident in Indian art, and Chinese art compared to the rest of the countries.

 Here in Dublin we are very lucky to have the remarkable Chester Beatty Library, in the grounds of Dublin Castle.
 The Chester Beatty contains a world famous collection of manuscripts, prints, miniature paintings, early printed books and ‘objets d’art’ from countries across Asia, the Middle East, North Africa and Europe.
 Sir Alfred Chester Beatty bequest this remarkable collection to the people of Ireland.

 Another museum worth a mention is the Seattle Asian Art Museum.
 I have been lucky to visit the fine collection housed here.
-Coincidentally, this fine museum is next to Lake View Cemetery, where the final resting places of Bruce and Brandon Lee’s are.
+Coincidentally, this wonderful museum is next to Lake View Cemetery, where Bruce and Brandon Lee are buried.

 2. Cultural Identity Expressed through Batik